farley911/P1/README.md

 I used the angular seed project for the base of this application.
 Some useful information can be found in the readme. (https://github.com/angular/angular-seed)

 I am using travis CI for my CI (http://docs.travis-ci.com/user/getting-started/)

+I had an issue when I ran protractor that said matcherfn_ was undefined.
+I fixed it using this: (http://stackoverflow.com/questions/24217987/end-to-end-testing-with-protractor-giving-error)